anton-k/handle-pattern-servant-app/README.md

   }
 ```

-and we can see that `DB`-interface is also local to the method:
+And we can see that `DB`-interface is also local to the method:

 ```haskell
 data Db = Db